expo/expo/docs/README.md

 You can find the source of the documentation inside the `pages/versions` directory.
 Documentation is mostly written in markdown with the help of some React components (for Snack embeds, etc).
 The routes and navbar are automatically inferred from the directory structure within `versions`.

+### Redirects

+Server-side redirects are re-created on each run of `deploy.sh`.
+See that file for

+We currently do two client-side redirects, using meta tags with `http-equiv="refresh"`:

+- `/` -> `/versions/latest/`
+- `/versions` -> `/versions/latest`

+This method is not great for accessibility and should be avoided where possible.

 ### Adding Images and Assets

 You can add images and assets to the `static` directory.
 They'll be served by the production and staging servers at `/static`.